cmistrata/nextjs-blog/posts/linear-programming.md

 <img src="/images/linear_programming/ball_rolling.gif" alt="Ball rolling" />

-Our linear programming solution will involve traveling downhill along the perimeter of the feasible region until we can travel downhill no further, at which point we know we are the optimal solution.
+The linear programming algorithm will involve traveling downhill along the perimeter of the feasible region until we can travel downhill no further, at which point we know we are the optimal solution.

 ## Skating our way to the solution